List of Playboy Playmates of 1997: September

 Nikki Schieler (born August 9, 1971) is an American model and actress.
 She is Playboy's Playmate of the Month for September 1997.
 She appeared on the cover twice, first in August 1997, then in July 2003, along with a feature pictorial.
 Prior to Playboy, she was a swimwear model usually seen modeling for Venus Swimwear and Frederick's of Hollywood.
 She also appeared as a Barker's Beauty on the game show The Price Is Right, from 1999 to 2002.

 October

 Layla Harvest Roberts (born October 22, 1974) is an American model and actress.
 She is Playboy magazine's Playmate of the Month for October 1997.
 Her centerfold was photographed by Stephen Wayda.
+Roberts had a minor role as the stripper Molly Mounds in the 1998 film Armageddon.

 November

 Inga Drozdova (born December 14, 1975, Latvia) is a model and actress.
 She is Playboy's Playmate of the Month for November 1997 and has appeared in Playboy videos.

 December

 Karen McDougal (born March 23, 1971) is an American model and actress.
 She is Playboy magazine's Playmate of the Month for December 1997 and Playmate of the Year for 1998.

 McDougal taught pre-kindergarten before winning a swimsuit competition and beginning her career as a model.
 As a fitness model, she was the first woman to appear on the cover of Men's Fitness magazine.
 She starred in The Arena, a direct-to-video film.
 She is an avid motorcycle and car collector.
+She later became involved in a political scandal involving hush money over an extramarital affair with businessman and U.S. President, Donald Trump.